michaeltroger/feature-matching-native-android/README.md

-# Augmented Reality Template Matching using the NDK with an async approach (Coroutines) for >= Android 4.0
+# Augmented Reality Template Matching using the NDK with an async approach (Coroutines) using OpenCV 4 for Android
 ## Approach: Feature Matching - Brute-Force Matching with ORB Descriptors
 [![Android CI](https://github.com/michaeltroger/feature-matching-native-android/actions/workflows/android.yml/badge.svg)](https://github.com/michaeltroger/feature-matching-native-android/actions/workflows/android.yml)

 Attention: This app was created in 2016.
 I was a beginner to Android development and Computer Vision back then.
 So don't expect a perfect code please.
-In 2021 I updated the project to build with the latest Android Studio (2020.3.1), updated most dependencies and converted it to Kotlin, while the business logic remained unchanged.
+Over the years I updated the dependencies and converted it to Kotlin, while the business logic remained unchanged.

+Note: Originally I targeted min SDK 15 (Android 4), more architectures ("mips", "mips64", "armeabi") and OpenCV 3 with this project.
+Nowadays the repo uses newer versions.
+If you need to support older devices, then you can look back in the repo's Git history (app version 1.1 / Git tag 2)

 <img src="/screenshots/demo.gif" alt="Feature matching native" width="800px"/>
 Copyright of the logo: The Coca-Cola Company